ngockerman/cmps2200-recitation-04/recitation-04.md

 3. If the above are correct, then you should now be able to test it the full solution `test_word_count`

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

-**Enter answer here**
+   We know word_count_reduce calls reduce(plus, 0, ones) on a list of n ones.
+The reduce() function splits the list in half recursively and combines the results with 1 plus.
+   Examining the tree of the reduce function level 1 has n/2 additions, level 2 has n/4 additions, all the way to the root, which does 1 addition.
+   Summing all levels (n/2) + (n/4) + ... + 1 = n - 1, so W(n) = n - 1 = Θ(n).
+   To calculate the span, we know levels may compute paralell, but each must occure in order.
+   The height of the tree = log2 n and each level completes one dependent addition, so S(n) = log2 n = Θ(log n).

-5. Why are we going through all this trouble?
+6. Why are we going through all this trouble?
 Couldn't I just use this function to count words?

 ```python
 docs = ['i am sam i am', 'sam is ham']